AustralianBioCommons/how-to-workflowhub-space/index.md

 ### 1. Create a workflow

 {% include callout.html type="note" content="Did you create your workflow in Galaxy?
-If so, don't forget to [share it]() on the Galaxy instance where you created the workflow!" %}
+If so, don't forget to share it on the Galaxy instance where you created the workflow!" e.g. https://usegalaxy.org.au/workflows/list_published %}

 ### 2. Improve the workflow